 Naturally I'm biased but I think this is the reference work on the TSR2!
 351 pages covering every aspect from the background to the requirement, competing designs to GOR.339, design and build, test flying, structure, electronics, weapons, the cancellation and unbuilt versions.
 Over 400 illustrations, many in colour.
-Signed copies available direct from me.
+More info here.

 An entertaining look at what might have been if the aircraft had entered service, with bags of colour drawings showing wild and wacky weapons loads and various RAF paint schemes (no foreign ones though - a major missed opportunity).
 Generally well researched but occasionally hard going especially when you get into details like paint formulations.
 Well worth getting hold of and a good companion volume to my own book.

 A short print run make this a tricky title to get hold of - thankfully it can be downloaded as a PDF file from the RAF Museum website, here (Journal 17B).
 It contains accounts of the various discussions held at a seminar on the TSR2 held in 1997, attended by many of those involved with the project.
 Refreshingly open and critical of all that went wrong, this is a warts and all overview and a must-read.

 A detailed account of the TSR2 programme (from before it started right up to the restoration of XR222) that used to be regarded as the TSR2 bible, though it turns out that there are quite a few errors in it.
 The author was involved in the restoration of XR222 at Duxford, and the book is understandably scathing of the treatment the programme received from the government.
 Includes information on the whereabouts of all known remaining TSR2 components at the time.
 Recommended.
 It was reprinted in 1998 but is currently once again out of print.